seanwu1105/purdue-cs536-labs/lab2/v2/README.md

 ## TODO

+v2

 - how to get or assign IP/port to server?
 - do we need to print timeout?

+v1

 - what is the format for pingparam.dat?
+- do we need to print timeout?